-The proposed Seagrass Recovery project at Gulf Islands National Seashore's Florida District would restore shallow seagrass beds in the Florida panhandle.
-It would restore .02 acres of seagrass injured by propeller scars, blow holes and human foot traffic, primarily in turtle grass (Thalassia testudinum) habitats on DOI-managed lands located along the south side of the Naval Live Oaks Preserve in Santa Rosa Sound, in Santa Rosa County, Florida.
-Project activities would include harvesting and transplanting seagrass, installing bird stakes to condition sediments to promote seagrass survival, and installing signage to educate visitors about the restoration project and the ecological importance of seagrass.
+The Seagrass Recovery project at Gulf Islands National Seashore's Florida District will restore shallow seagrass beds in the Florida panhandle.
+It will restore 0.02 acres of seagrass injured by propeller scars, blow holes and human foot traffic, primarily in turtle grass (Thallassia testudinum) on DOI-managed lands located along the south side of the Naval Live Oaks Preserve in Santa Rosa Sound, in Santa Rosa County, Florida.
+Project activities will include harvesting and transplanting seagrass, installing bird stakes to condition sediments to promote seagrass survival, and installing signage to educate visitors about the restoration project and the ecological importance of seagrass.